-This is the fourth year I’ve done the Everyday Reading Book Club and the second year that I’ve REALLY done the Everyday Reading Book Club.
+This is the sixth year I’ve done the Everyday Reading Book Club and the fourth year that I’ve REALLY done the Everyday Reading Book Club.

 As more and more people join, I’ve gotten lots of questions about how exactly this book club works.

 So here are all the details for you!

 At the end of each year, I put together a list of the 12 books we’ll read (one for each month).

 I try to make it a good mix of fiction and non-fiction, books I’ve read and books that are new to me, new releases and older titles, a few middle grade or YA titles thrown in for good measure, and a mix of fun and serious titles.

 And, of course, I try to make sure every pick is a complete winner, with plenty of scope for discussion.

 You can see the 2023 book list here!

 Occasionally, I’ll change a book pick mid-year (like when COVID hit and I just couldn’t stomach the thought of reading a heavy book like The Tattooist of Auschwitz when the whole world was falling apart and we switched to Attachments instead), but 95% of the time, you can count on the book list staying steady.